maddy-tod/tictactoe-roli/README.md

 We then run this circuit 100 times and get the counts.
 These are then processed so that the counts of 1's in each position are obtained.
 The one that is the maximum is then selected as the move the quantum computer should make.

 All of this can be visualized using the Bloch Sphere by clicking the `Show setup states button`, or if you would like to skip straight to the end states the button `Show final states` can be clicked.

+### Grover
+*Note: This player takes a long time to run, due to the fact it runs Grover's algorithm locally*

+This player chooses its moves by using Grovers algorithm.
+It creates a SAT oracle based on the current state of the board and a set of predefined rules.
+The rules are extracted from the [wikiHow](https://www.wikihow.com/Win-at-Tic-Tac-Toe) page on how to win noughts and crosses!
+The set of rules then have all the current moves appended as negated variables.
+This is then run through Grover's algorithm and a valid solution is returned.
+All the variables that are positive literals in the returned solution are potential moves.
+These are not necessarily the best moves, just potential valid ones.
+We then select the move from this list based on more of the advice from the article : if 5 (the number corresponding to the central space)is returned then take that space, else if there is a corner move take that, else choose randomly.